 There is often quite a bit of overlap in different white collar crime statutes.
 It’s not uncommon for several overlapping charges to be filed at once.
 In particular, charges like mail fraud or wire fraud can be added to other charges, thus increasing the potential penalties that could come with a conviction.
 If you’re facing multiple federal charges, it’s important to have a lawyer explain the specifics of the possible penalties you could be facing.

 While there is some overlap with state laws, which could result in local charges as well, the majority of white collar crime investigations are carried out at the federal level.
 The agencies investigating are likely to work closely with state and local authorities as well.
-In particular, when there are special taskforces set up to target a particular form of white collar crime, there may be a collaboration between the federal and local levels.
+In particular, when there are special taskforces set up to target a particular form of white collar crime, there may be a collaboration between the federal and local levels. federal crimes statute of limitations plays a critical role in these investigations, as it establishes the time frame within which federal charges can be brought against an individual.
+Understanding this statute can be key to navigating your case effectively.

 Some of the institutions involved in investigating white collar crimes include: